 Guthrie was cremated and his ashes scattered off the coast of Aramoana, at the entrance to Otago Harbour.
 He left a widow, Sandra (nee Hare) and three children: Stewart, Sara and Scott.
 Stu was posthumously awarded the GC on 18th February 1992 (though dated 19th December 1991).
 The incident also saw a George Medal awarded, five Queen’s Gallantry Medals, and five Queen’s Commendations for Brave Conduct.
 Sandra Guthrie held her husband’s GC privately until her death in October 2017.
 Prior to her death she discussed the future of his medals with children and it was agreed they would be sold.
 With the assistance of medal dealer Aubrey Bairstow, the medals were sold to Michael Ashcroft, and following permission for them to be exported from New Zealand in March 2018, they will form part of the Ashcroft Gallery, Imperial War Museum.

 LOCATION OF MEDAL: LORD ASHCROFT GALLERY, IMPERIAL WAR MUSEUM, LONDON.

-BURIAL PLACE: ASHES SCATTERED IN OTAGO HARBOUR, NEW ZEALAND.
+ASHES SCATTERED OFF OTAGO HEADS HARBOUR, DUNEDIN, NEW ZEALAND.